bartoszwarzocha/bwx_sdk/README.md

 ---

 ## Library documentation
-The library is supplied with a default HTML documentation and a doxygen configuration file with which you can generate HTML and man documentation.
+The library is supplied with a doxygen configuration file with which you can generate HTML and man documentation.
 If you need documentation in the form of a CHM file, please enable the GENERATE_HTMLHELP parameter and disable the HTML_DYNAMIC_MENUS parameter in the doxygen file and generate the documentation again.
 You will get a set of files ready to build a CHM help file.

 ---